mcdougallab/matlabneuroninterface/doc/DEV_README.md

 ## Code structure

-### Dynamic Neuron variables, functions an objects
+### Dynamic NEURON variables, functions an objects

 NEURON variables, functions and objects are created dynamically.
 This works by making the NEURON class a subclass of `dynamicprops`, allowing us to